hashcloak/fuel-webauthn-wallet/README.md

 The codebase consists of 3 parts:
 - predicate; this is where the Sway predicate lives.
 It is a simple example taken from [documentation](https://fuellabs.github.io/fuels-ts/guide/predicates/) for the moment
 - server; this is where the calls to webauthn live.
 Absolutely not production ready, it even has some hardcoded `expectedOrigin`s.
 This does registration and authentication, following an example repo
 - frontend; the visual part that ties it all together.
-Calls both the server that does WebAuthn stuff & the contract onchain
+Calls both the server that does WebAuthn stuff & creates the predicate that is the burner wallet

 ### 1. Predicate code